 Coral Sea

-Relief map of Coral Sea
+Relief map of

-The Coral Sea lies between Australia to the west, New Guinea and the Solomon Islands to the north, and New Caledonia to the east.
+The Coral Sea lies between Australia to the west, New Guinea and the Solomon Islands to the north, and the New Hebrides and New Caledonia to the east.
 It is a beautiful, usually calm body of water.
 The most direct shipping route from the United States to Australia passes through this area, and as a result the Japanese attempted to seize Port Moresby and Tulagi in order to isolate Australia.
 This lead to the Battle of the Coral Sea, May 7-8, 1942, the first major carrier battle of the Pacific War.

 Battle of the Coral Sea